 Forced draft is the best way to introduce air into a paint booth.
 This is the best possible control of the air quality.
 Air may be double- or triple-filtered prior to introduction into the space.
 At the same time, air can be humidity- and temperature-controlled.
 Airborne dirt and dust from the exterior environment are not permitted to enter the booth.
 The only way for contaminants to enter the booth is for the painter to carry them in on his body or on the plane.

 There are three ways of forcing air into a structure such as an insert:

-- Use of a plenum door with good seals.
+- Plenum door with good seals

 This large machine is powered at the base by drive motors on rubber-tired wheels.
-The suspension of the wheels is an air-ride suspension so favored in the trucking industry for its level ride and gentle handling of cargo.
+The suspension of the wheels is an air-ride suspension favored in the trucking industry for its level ride and gentle handling of cargo.
 The suspension is further equipped with a terrain-following optical sensor that detects subtle shifts in the terrain and holds the door level.